johnnewman/watchtower/README.md

 ### 5. Apache Proxy

 This project comes with server-side Python CGI scripts that work on Apache 2, located in [ancillary/apache/](ancillary/apache).
 These scripts proxy commands to a series of PiSecurityCam instances that rest behind your firewall.
-Each python file in that directory corresponds to an endpoint.
+Each Python file in that directory corresponds to an endpoint.

 The `cgi_common` package located in ![ancillary/apache/cgi_common/](ancillary/apache/cgi_common) contains convenience modules and functions that are shared throughout the endpoints.
 This includes functionality to send JSON back to the client, log errors, verify API keys, hit endpoints on each camera, and coalesce the camera responses into one JSON response for the client.